 Employers will less than 50 employees have experienced low levels of customer service from the broker community in recent years.
 The main reason for this is a lack of agents & brokers in the health insurance industry in general.
 National agencies and most local have gone through a massive amount of acquisitions and mergers.
 This has led to agencies making decisions to not focus on companies with less than 50 employees.

-With the passing of the Affordable Care Act (ACA), small group fully insured health insurance moved to guaranteed issue, where the small groups claims experience did not determine the cost of the plan.
-The process of installing a small group fully insured plan is relatively simple because the rates that are quoted, really will only change if enrollment changes.
+With the passing of the Affordable Care Act (ACA), small group fully insured health insurance moved to guaranteed issue, where the small group claims experience did not determine the cost of the plan.
+The process of installing a small group fully insured plan is relatively simple because the rates that are quoted really will only change if enrollment changes.

 As it stands, few carriers offer fully insured small group health plans, which creates a quick turnaround time on running rates for the market.

 There is a solution for groups that would step outside of the guaranteed issue small group market to reduce costs and even increase benefits.
-This option has few different names, Level Funded, Partially Self-Funded or Fully funded self-insure.
+This option has a few different names, level-funded, partially self-funded, or fully funded self-insure.
 This option allows for a small group to go through underwriting, which can significantly reduce costs.
 If a small group has younger employees, they are a prime candidate for a level-funded plan.

-Small group plans designs can be flexible.
+Small group plan designs can be flexible.
 First, there are multiple network types, PPO, EPO, HMO, & HMO Hybrid.
-Preferred Provider Organization (PPO) is the traditional medical care arrangement where member has coverage in network and out of network.
-Exclusive Provider Organization (EPO) provides an extensive network but has no out of network services.
-Health Maintenance Organization (HMO) provides narrow network access with no out of network coverage.
-The Hybrid HMO includes access to the small network but if a member wishes to go out of network they can.
-The cost-sharing to the member out of network is usually triple compared to in network.
+Preferred Provider Organization (PPO) is the traditional medical care arrangement where a member has coverage in network and out of the network.
+Exclusive Provider Organization (EPO) provides an extensive network but has no out-of-network services.
+Health Maintenance Organization (HMO) provides narrow network access with no out-of-network coverage.
+The HMO Hybrid includes access to the small network but if a member wishes to go out of the network they can.
+The cost-sharing to the member out of network is usually triple compared to in-network.

 Each network has its pros and cons: PPO appear to have the greatest network access, and there is something about knowing if you choose to go out of network, there is still coverage.

-The EPO has gain popularity because it brings a certain level of savings to the health plan.
+The EPO has gained popularity because it brings a certain level of savings to the health plan.
 The HMO typically will be the most cost-effective because the narrow network has deeper discounts on medical services.
-The HMO Hybrid is used to help steer member into the cost containment narrow network.
+The HMO Hybrid is used to help steer members into the cost-containment narrow network.

 Most small group fully insured health insurance companies will offer two types of premiums.

-Composite is the where there is one rate for each tier of coverage.
-Employee only rate would be the same for everyone no matter what their age is.
+Composite is where there is one rate for each tier of coverage.
+Employee-only rate would be the same for everyone no matter what their age is.
 This rate is determined by the average age of the group and plan design.